riya-star/riya-star/README.md

 - 🥅 2020 Goals: To Explore More about me
 - 📫 How to reach me: ...[gmail](riyashrivastav9@gmail.com) , [linkedin](https://www.linkedin.com/in/riya-rashmi-438a21117/)
 - 😄 Pronouns: ...She/her
-- ⚡ Fun fact: ...I love dancing and exploring the world.
+- ⚡ Fun fact: ...I love dancing and exploring the world (Life is short ).

 ### Connect with me: